School of Natural Sciences and Mathematics

 An overall grade point average of B (3.00) or better in the four core courses is required for graduation.

 Requirements common to the MAT in Science Education and to the MAT in Mathematics Education

 SMED 5302 Teaching and Learning of Science and Mathematics

 SMED 5303 Introduction to Research and Evaluation in Science and Mathematics Education

-Six (6) STEM Content Courses (Practitioner Option) or four (4) STEM content courses plus at least six hours of SMED 6V98 (Research Option).
+Six (6) STEM Content Courses (Practitioner Option) or four (4) STEM content courses plus at least six semester credit hours of SMED 6V98 (Research Option).
 In both cases, four STEM content courses must be taken within a single STEM content area subject to the specific requirements for each program given below.

 Students may petition the Graduate Studies Committee for waiver of requirements or substitution of alternate means of meeting requirements.
 Students who have particularly strong STEM content backgrounds are encouraged to meet with the graduate advisor and develop an appropriate degree plan.

 Students who wish to pursue the thesis option must consult with potential faculty advisors and present to the Graduate Studies Committee the name of the proposed thesis advisor, the proposed thesis topic, and potential committee members.
 The Graduate Studies Committee, after consultation with the student and appropriate faculty members, may approve the project and committee or require changes.
-In order to fulfill the thesis requirement, the student must pass a minimum of six semester hours in thesis research, SME 6V98, and submit an acceptable thesis.
-The thesis is directed by a Supervising Professor and must be approved by the student's thesis supervisory committee.
+In order to fulfill the thesis requirement, the student must pass a minimum of six semester credit hours in thesis research, SMED 6V98, and submit an acceptable thesis.
+The thesis is directed by a supervising professor and must be approved by the student's thesis supervisory committee.
 In addition, the student must comply with the rules set by the Graduate Dean and successfully defend the thesis.